12 Serious Problems with Them Before Us: Katy Faust Misuses Divorce Research

 In other words, the report includes exactly the kind of nuance Faust downplays: some marriages improve, but violent and high-conflict marriages often do not—and divorce can bring relief.

 B. Faust also pairs the higher-quality IAV report with a much weaker UK Marriage Foundation working paper, “Couples on the Brink” (Harry Benson & Steve McKay, Feb.
 2017).
-It looks like social science, but it isn’t.
-This is pseudo-scholarly work—big claims from tiny, cherry-picked subgroups, with no meaningful comparisons to divorce or separation.
-McKay is a legitimate academic (University of Lincoln), which makes the paper’s thinness even more striking—this is nowhere near his usual scholarly standard.
+Faust may suggest this is valid social science, but it isn’t.
+This is pseudo-scholarly work—a low-quality paper with big claims from tiny, cherry-picked subgroups, with no meaningful comparisons to divorce or separation.
+What is confounding is that McKay is a legitimate academic (University of Lincoln), which makes the paper’s thinness even more striking—this is nowhere near Dr. McKay’s usual scholarly standard, nor his usual publication topics.

 5. FAUST IS WRONG ABOUT REASONS FOR DIVORCE: MANY ARE NOT FRIVOLOUS—THEY ARE SERIOUS